 Hashtags are tags that Instagram has introduced to make it easier to find things that interest us in one place.
 For example, if you type #coffeshoop, you will see the pictures that are related to this topic.

-You can find the relevant hashtags for your business by exploring competitive profiles, looking at their pictures and by seeing which hashtags that are used in descriptions or comments are best quoted, that is, which ones are the most popular ones.
+You can find the relevant hashtags for your business by exploring competitive profiles, looking at their pictures, and seeing which hashtags that are used in descriptions or comments are best quoted, that is, which ones are the most popular.

 You can have a maximum of 30 hashtags in one post, but this might be too much.
 Find out what is the number of hashtags your popular competitors use and check if the same number suits your needs best.